REUTERS AMERICA NEWS PLAN FOR MONDAY DEC 21

 Some of China's most wanted live openly in U.S. and Canada

 FORT LAUDERDALE/NEW YORK/SEATTLE/VANCOUVER - U.S. and Canadian officials have pledged to work with China to track down and repatriate Chinese fugitives living abroad.
 But that cooperation is proving to have clear limits.
+So far, only one person on China's Operation Sky Net list of 100 most wanted fugitives - 46 of whom were believed to be in the United States and Canada - has been returned to China from either country.
 (USA-CHINA/FUGITIVES (INSIGHT, PIX, GRAPHICS, TV), moved at 7 a.m., 1,100 words)

 OTHER U.S. NEWS